GMatrixGames/JsonAsAsset/README.md

    **Using JsonAsAsset**:
  <br> After importing the plugin, click on the window tab (top left) and press JsonAsAsset (at the bottom) to select a JSON file.
 Then, it should import the asset and you can use it.

+_Physic assets aren't supported due to the lack of information we have on porting them into Unreal Engine, if you have knowledge on how to support Physic assets let me know or contribute to this project._

 ## What's supported?
 - CurveFloat
 - CurveLinearColor
 - SkeletalMeshLODSettings
-- Skeleton (sockets, virtual bones, slot groups, blend profiles)
 - SubsurfaceProfile
-- ~~PhysicsAsset~~
 - Animation (curves, sync markers)
 - ReverbEffect
 - SoundAttenuation

-_Physic assets aren't supported due to the lack of information we have on porting them into Unreal Engine, if you have knowledge on how to support Physic assets let me know or contribute to this project._

 ## Contributors
 - [Tector](https://github.com/Tectors)